 Facsimile: (20 2) 2770 6650

-Embassy website for information about opening hours and temporary closures that may affect service provision.
+The security situation may affect Embassy opening hours.
+Check the Embassy website for information about opening hours and temporary closures that may affect service provision.

-In a consular emergency if you are unable to contact the Embassy you can contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.
+If you are unable to contact the Embassy in a consular emergency, contact the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.